-Figure 8.5.
-MOSFET homotopy netlist example.
-NOTE: This is a usage example - the circuit itself does not require homotopy to run.
-Most circuits complex enough to require homotopy would not fit on a single page.
+Figure 8.6.
+MOSFET continuation netlist example.
+This is a usage example - the circuit itself does not require continuation to run.
+Most circuits complex enough to require continuation would not fit on a single page.

-There are a few differences between the netlist in figures 8.2 and 8.5.
+There are a few differences between the netlist in figures 8.1 and 8.6.
 This example shows one set of options, but there are numerous options of working combinations.

-MOSFET homotopy requires only '.options nonlin continuation=2' or '.options nonlin continuation=mos' parameters, which specifies use of the special MOSFET homotopy.
-This is a two-pass homotopy, in which first a parameter concerning gain is swept from 0 to 1, and then a parameter relating to the nonlinearity of the transfer curve is swept from 0 to 1.
+MOSFET continuation requires only '.options nonlin continuation=2' or '.options nonlin continuation=mos' parameters, which specifies use of the special MOSFET continuation.
+This is a two-pass continuation, in which first a parameter concerning gain is swept from 0 to 1, and then a parameter relating to the nonlinearity of the transfer curve is swept from 0 to 1.
 The default parameters will work for a variety of MOSFET circuits, so it often will be unnecessary to override them using an '.options loca' line.
-However, it is possible to override the default parameters using the same '.options loca' parameters described in Section 8.3.1.
+However, it is possible to override the default parameters using the same '.options loca' parameters described in Section 8.2.1.

-8.6 Pseudo Transient
+8.7 Pseudo Transient

 Pseudo transient continuation is very similar to GMIN stepping, in that both algorithms involve placing large artificial terms on the Jacobian matrix diagonal, and progressively making these terms smaller until the original circuit problem is recovered.
 One difference is, rather than doing a series on Newton solves, pseudo transient does a single nonlinear solve while progressively modifying the pseudo transient parameter.
-Figure 8.6 provides an example of pseudo transient homotopy options.
+Figure 8.7 provides an example of pseudo transient continuation options.

 '''

-HOMOTOPY Options
+Continuation Options

 .options nonlin continuation=9